BrandenEK/BlasII.Randomizer/docs/README.md

 ---

 ### Gameplay Differences
-In order to prevent missable items and to make the game more fun, there are many differences between a Vanilla playthrough and a Randomized playthrough.
-A full list of the gameplay/questline modifications can be found [here](GAMEPLAY.md)
+In order to prevent missable items and to make the game more fun, there are many differences between a vanilla playthrough and a randomized playthrough.
+A full list of the gameplay/questline modifications can be found [here](GAMEPLAY.md).

 ---